-- Transparency also plays a key role. - This requires the compliance program to partner and work with HR. - Inclusion of compliance objectives in job descriptions provides open, clear expectations.
+- Transparency also plays a key role. - If an executive is disciplined for a compliance violation, the actual reasons for discipline should be communicated, if possible. - Transparency aides with consistency and promotes compliance. - This requires the compliance program to partner and work with HR. - Inclusion of compliance objectives in job descriptions provides open, clear expectations.